How to Use a Retatrutide Pen

 Step 1 — Prepare

-Take the pen out of the refrigerator 15–30 minutes before use so it reaches room temperature; cold subcutaneous injections sting more.
-Inspect the cartridge through the viewing window: the solution must be clear and colourless with no particles or cloudiness.
-Discard the pen if the contents are discoloured, particulate, or have been frozen.
+Take the pen out of the refrigerator 15–30 minutes before use so it reaches room temperature — equilibration does not change the formulation.
+Inspect the cartridge through the viewing window — the solution should be clear and colourless, with no particles or cloudiness.
+Set the pen aside if the contents are discoloured, particulate, or have been frozen.

-Peel the paper seal from a fresh single-use pen needle.
-Screw or push the needle straight onto the pen tip until it is secure.
-Remove the outer cap (set it aside for disposal) and the inner cap (discard).
-Always use a new needle for every administration — reused needles dull, contaminate, and risk leakage.
+Peel the paper seal from a fresh single-use pen needle, then screw or push it straight onto the pen tip until it is secure.
+Remove the outer cap (keep it for disposal) and the inner cap.
+Use a new needle for every injection — reused needles dull, can contaminate the solution, and risk leakage.
+The pen takes standard 30G/31G pen needles; the full needle-compatibility table is further down.

 Step 3 — Prime

-Priming clears air from the cartridge and confirms the dial-to-needle path is open.
-Dial 2 clicks (0.2mg).
-Hold the pen with the needle pointing up, tap the cartridge to move any bubbles to the top, then press the plunger fully until a drop appears at the needle tip.
+Priming a reta pen clears air from the cartridge and confirms the dial-to-needle path is open.
+Dial 2 clicks (0.2mg), hold the pen with the needle pointing up, tap the cartridge to move any air bubbles to the top, then press the plunger until a drop appears at the needle tip.
 If no drop appears, repeat.
-Prime before each new needle attachment.
+Prime every time you fit a new needle.

-Turn the dial to the required number of clicks — each click equals 0.1mg.
-The dial moves bidirectionally, so an overdial corrects back without wasting solution.
-The mechanical cap is 60 clicks (6mg) per administration.
-For direct mg-to-click lookup use the pen clicks guide; for pen-duration math use the calculator; for the TRIUMPH titration schedule use the dosage guide.
+Turn the dial to the required number of clicks — each click is 0.1mg.
+The dial moves both ways, so an over-dial corrects back without wasting solution, and the mechanical cap is 60 clicks (6mg) per injection.
+The TRIUMPH Phase 3 program titrates retatrutide stepwise up to a 12mg weekly target.[3]
+For the week-by-week schedule use the dosage guide, for mg-to-click lookup use the pen clicks guide, and for pen-count math use the calculator.

-Withdraw the needle, twist or pull it off the pen, and drop it straight into a sharps container.
-Replace the pen cap and return the pen to storage at room temperature (≤25°C) or in the refrigerator at 2–8°C. For injection-site reactions and tolerability notes, see the retatrutide side effects guide.
+Twist or pull the used needle off the pen and drop it straight into a sharps container.
+Replace the cap and return the pen straight to refrigerated storage at 2–8°C — do not leave it at room temperature.

 When Should You Use the Clicks Guide or Calculator?

-This page is the device reference.
+This page is the device reference for pen format, storage, compatibility, and click-limit context, while the linked resources handle dose math and schedule planning.
 Three sibling pages handle the rest:

 - Mg-to-click lookup: use the retatrutide pen clicks guide for the exact conversion table, including split-dose entries above the 60-click dial cap.

-- Pen-count and protocol-length math: use the calculator to model how many pens a multi-week titration burns through.
+- Pen-count and protocol-length math: use the retatrutide pen how many clicks calculator to model how many pens a multi-week titration burns through.

 - Weekly titration schedule: use the dosage guide for the stepwise TRIUMPH escalation pattern.[3]